-This program is offered to children who will be 18 months of age as of Sep 1, 2019, and is run twice a week on (both) Tuesday and Thursday mornings from 9:00am to 11:30am.
+This program is offered to juniors who will be 18 months old at time of enrollment, and is run twice a week on (both) Tuesday and Thursday mornings from 9:00am to 11:30am.
 The enrollment in this program is limited to 10 children, with a minimum of 6.

 - 9 am - 11:30

 - Story Time